 Beginning in 2015, the Citizen Potawatomi Nation made a significant investment in its infrastructure that provides countywide radio communication for first responders.
 While Oklahoma Multi-Agency Communications System (OMACS) was first implemented to serve the Citizen Potawatomi Nation, that scope expanded.
-In recent years, the City of Midwest City and University of Oklahoma Health Sciences Center also have become infrastructure partners in the system.
+In recent years, the City of Midwest City, University of Oklahoma Health Sciences Center and McClain County also have become infrastructure partners in the system.

 The system is at the forefront of public safety communications.
 It provides rapid response and facilitates cooperation of emergency personnel through expanding coverage and advanced technology.
 It is a reliable, easy-to-use system that adheres to national standards.
 System operation is monitored 24 hours a day to ensure its readiness to assist Oklahoma’s first responders.